strangebuzz/cache-watcher/README.md

 # CacheWatcher

-CacheWatcher is a small Go program that watches your Symfony files and refreshes your cache when needed, so you don't have to wait when refreshing your browser.
+CacheWatcher is a small Go program that watches your Symfony files and updates your cache when needed, so you don't have to wait when refreshing your browser.

 Its goal is to improve the [Developer Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony (DX).